-With Pinterest’s phenomenal growth in shoppers in pandemic times, it makes good business sense to use the platform to create awareness amongst potential shoppers, and lead them to your website.
+With Pinterest’s phenomenal growth in shoppers during the pandemic times, it makes good business sense to use the platform to create awareness amongst potential shoppers and lead them to your website.

 Although most of these steps have already been covered above, we include a short checklist here:

 - Decide which posts you want to pin.